troch/angular-multi-step-form/README.md

     <multi-step-container steps="yourSteps" initial-step="1">

-Steps have to be supplied, and an initial step can be defined.
-By default, the initial step is 1 (the first step).
-Specifying a custom initial step can for example be used to resume a wizzard with prepopulated data.
+Steps have to be supplied to the `multiStepContainer` directive.
+An initial step can be supplied (1 by default).
+Specifying a custom initial step can be used to resume a wizzard with prepopulated data.

 ## Defining steps